 Wikipedia defines it as:

-Technologies appreciably affect humans and other animal species’ capacity to control and adapt to their herbal environments.
-The term can either be applied usually or to particular areas: construction era, scientific generation, and information generation.
+Technologies appreciably affect humans and other animal species’ capacity to control and adapt to their natural environments.
+The term can be applied generally or to particular areas: the construction era, scientific generation, and information generation.

 Both definitions revolve around the equal factor – application and utilization.